Dental Sealants Carrollton

 How Does the Process Work?

-Before Dr. Durga begins to apply the dental sealants to your child’s teeth, she will make sure their smile is thoroughly cleaned and dry before applying an acidic substance to their teeth.
-This material will roughen the surface of their molars and ensure that the sealant properly adheres to the chewing surface, creating a strong bond.
+Before Dr. Durga begins to apply the dental sealants to your child’s teeth, she will make sure their mouth is thoroughly cleaned and dry before applying a material that will roughen the surface of their molars and ensure that the sealant properly adheres to the chewing surface, creating a strong bond.

-Once this is completed, the acidic substance will be rinsed off and it will be necessary for her to dry your child’s teeth once again.
+Once this is completed, extra material will be rinsed off, and it will be necessary for her to dry your child’s teeth once again.
 The final step will be to apply the dental sealant to the chewing surface, making sure the pits and grooves are effectively covered.
-Using a specialized light, your child’s dentist in Carrollton will hold it in place and allow the sealant to harden.
+Using a specialized light, your child’s dentist will hold it in place and allow the sealant to harden.

 Who is Eligible to Receive Dental Sealants?